nic-h/mammothnetwork/docs/renderer-refresh-status.md

    - `client/three/app.js:510-616` assigns `baseColor` correctly from `decideColor`.
    - `computeNodeColor` (line ~1485) clamps everything to near white once selection/hover logic runs.
 Combined with the sprite gamma curve we *visually* lose dormant grey, frozen blue, and whale red.
    - `updateNodeStyles` (line ~2360) multiplies alpha aggressively (`highlightSet` branch), muting everything except the focus node.
+   - Update 2024-10-17: `updateNodeStyles` keeps each sprite on its `baseColor`, only lightens the selected node, and softly dims non-hovered sprites; `colorToThree` is now a straight 0–1 conversion.

 2. **Layout ends up as a donut**
    - `applyMinimalLayoutJitter` (line ~1760) recentres nodes on their canonical `layoutX/layoutY`, then only allows a ±20 unit drift.
 Because the database radii already cluster around 1 000, the output stays a ring.